 While some types of painting, like fresco and tempera, aren't practiced quite as frequently, others are seeing a resurgence.
 For instance, a renewed interest in hand lettering and sign painting has made enamel paint trendier than ever.

 As an artist, how can you decide on the right type of paint for your artwork?
-Having a good grasp on the characteristics of each paint and the aesthetic they provide will help you narrow down your choices.
-Some painting techniques are easy for artists of all levels to pick up, while others may require more advanced technical skill.
+Having a good grasp of the characteristics of each paint and the aesthetic they provide will help you narrow down your choices.
+Some painting techniques are easy for artists of all levels to pick up, while others may require more advanced technical skills.

 Learn more about different kinds of paint to see what works best for you.
 Who knows?
 You just might be inspired to try a new type of painting.

-Discover more about 11 types of painting that help artists express their creativity.
+Discover more about 11 different types of painting mediums that help artists express their creativity.

 For centuries, artists have been using oil paint to create their masterpieces.
-This slow drying medium is made from color pigments suspended in oil.
+This slow-drying medium is made from color pigments suspended in oil.
 Due to its long drying time, artists can take their time producing work.
 Oil paint is often used to create wonderful textured effects thanks to its thick consistency.
-Though it can be messy to work with and requires care when working with mediums that contain toxic elements, it’s still beloved by artists for the rich colors it produces.
-So, it should come as no surprise that it’s one of the most popular types of painting.
+Though it can be messy to work with and requires care when working with mediums like linseed oil or walnut oil, it's still beloved by artists for the rich colors it produces.
+So, it should come as no surprise that it's one of the most popular types of painting.

 Learn how to pick the right type of oil paint in our handy guide.